rorystephenson/flutter_map_supercluster/README.md

 # Flutter Map Supercluster

-A very fast clustering plugin for [flutter_map](https://github.com/fleaflet/flutter_map) which uses the supercluster algorithm.
-Adding/removing markers is also supported with `SuperclusterMutableLayer`.
+Two different Marker clustering layers for [flutter_map](https://github.com/fleaflet/flutter_map):

+- `SuperclusterLayer`: An extremely fast Marker clustering layer, Markers may not be added/removed.
+- `SuperclusterMutableLayer`: An slightly slower (but still very fast) Marker clustering layer.
+  Markers can be added/removed.

 If you want beautiful clustering animations check out `flutter_map_marker_plugin`.
 It will perform well for quite a lot of Markers on most devices.
-If you are running in to performance issues and are happy to sacrifice animations then this plugin may be for you.
+If you are running in to performance issues and are happy to sacrifice animations then this package may be for you.

 ## Usage